Crispy baked kalettes

 Rinse and drain the kalettes to remove any trapped bits of mud or grit.
 Transfer them to a large baking sheet and drizzle over the oil and soy sauce.
 Toss them in the sauces to get them all coated and then pop them in a pre-heated oven at 180 degrees C for 5-10 minutes (depending on how crispy you want them)

 If you don't have sweet soy sauce, just use normal soy.
-Won't be stocky and sweet but will still taste great!
+The result won't be sticky and sweet but will still taste great!

 Try adding other combos - olive oil and smoke paprika, maybe try a dash of sesame oil with the olive oil, throw in some seasme seeds or chilli flakes.